 Peter Gabriel (Scratch) (1978)

 This June, Peter Gabriel is teaming up with Sting for a joint tour titled "Rock Paper Scissors."
 Beginning at Nationwide Arena in Columbus, OH on June 21, shows are scheduled for cities, including Denver, Montreal, and New York City.
 The final show of the 19-date circuit will take place at Rexall Place in Edmonton, AB on July 24.
 Buy your Peter Gabriel tickets today!

-As a member of Genesis, Peter Gabriel was a early builder of the progressive rock movement, a style that had emerged from the counter-culture days of the late 1960s, and which incorporated new instruments into a band's repertoire.
-Even after leaving Genesis Gabriel continued to produce progressive rock albums.
-True to the genre he helped pioneer, Gabriel continued to take influences from all kinds of music, something which is apparent even in his early solo albums, but especially so in his modern works.
+As a member of Genesis, Peter Gabriel was an early builder of the progressive rock movement, a style that had emerged from the counter-culture days of the late 1960s, and which incorporated new instruments into a band's repertoire.
+Even after leaving Genesis, Peter Gabriel continued to produce progressive rock albums.
+True to the genre he helped pioneer, Peter Gabriel continued to take influences from all kinds of music, something which is apparent even in his early solo albums, but especially so in his modern works.

-Gabriel immediately went to work on a series of self-titled albums, and had an early hit in "Solsbury Hill."
+Peter Gabriel immediately went to work on a series of self-titled albums, and had an early hit in "Solsbury Hill."
 However, his breakout work was his fifth album So, which contained both pop songs as well as ones with Gabriel's trademark experimentation.
 So produced five hit singles, including "Sledgehammer" and "In Your Eyes."
-Gabriel next released Us, an album based on his, at the time, recent personal struggles.
-His most recent albums are Up and Scratch My Back, both of which highlight Gabriel's experimentation, especially his interest in world music.
+Peter Gabriel next released Us, an album based on his, at the time, recent personal struggles.
+His most recent albums are Scratch My Back and New Blood, both of which highlight Peter Gabriel's musical experimentation.